 - Six different theories as to where the name ‘Coventry’ came from.

 - Why Coventry has actually been a city forever, since “Time Immemorial”.

 - The two time capsules of Coventry; St Marys Guildhall and Drapers Hall.

 The Jigsaw of History Tour

-- The industrial booms which saw Coventry as the centre of manufacturing of weaving, watching, bikes and cars.
+- The industrial booms which saw Coventry as the centre of manufacturing of weaving, watch making, bikes and cars.

 - See the most complete part of the City Wall, and learn where the Civil War really started.

 - The Royal Palace in the city centre where the King and Queen stayed when Coventry was the capital of England, which is still partially in use.

 - The story of the inventors who brought us the bicycle and the jet engine.

 - Different theories as to where the phrase “Sent to Coventry” came from.